lkrms/vscode-pretty-php/README.md

 ## The opinionated formatter for modern, expressive PHP

-This extension integrates the latest release of [PrettyPHP], a code formatter for PHP by the same author, with Visual Studio Code.
+This extension integrates the latest release of [PrettyPHP], a code formatter inspired by [Black], with Visual Studio Code.

-> *PrettyPHP* is still in development and is yet to reach a stable release.
-Its
+Like *Black*, *PrettyPHP* runs with sensible defaults and doesn't need to be configured.
+It's also deterministic (with some [pragmatic exceptions]), so no matter how the input is formatted, it produces the same output.

-> code style is unlikely to change significantly before v1, and breaking changes
+> *PrettyPHP*'s default output is unlikely to change significantly before
-> are kept to a minimum. *PrettyPHP* v0.x releases are safe to use in production
-> scenarios that accommodate these limitations.
+> [version 1.0.0] is released, but if you're already using it in production,
+> pinning `lkrms/pretty-php` to a specific version is recommended.

 ## Requirements

-PHP 8+ must be installed.
+*PrettyPHP* requires PHP 7.4, 8.0, 8.1, or 8.2 with a CLI runtime and the `phar` and `mbstring` extensions.

+The `json` and `tokenizer` extensions are also required, but they are usually enabled by default.

 ## FAQ